sigmasoldi3r/kotlin-native-toy-engine/readme.md

   - All long lifetime objects (Non function local) **must** exist in Kotlin and be owned by the GC.

 Other rules might arise with time.

+## Backlog

+Project backlog tasks, things non-crucial left to do in order to improve the engine.

+- [ ] Make indexed render UVs work.